patrinoua/open-topics/README.md

 ## Working on
 ### Mobile Application
-I am building a React Native/Firebase mobile sports application.
+I am building a React Native/Firebase mobile ping pong application!
-The aim is to have it approved on the App Store.
+The aim is to have it published on the App Store.
-Feel free to get in touch if you'd like to contribute in development!
+Currently a bit stuck with building a chat (using Gifted Chat) Feel free to get in touch if you'd like to contribute in development (...or design :)

 <img src="images/pingpongbuds.PNG" width="400">